-Category FY-22-23 FY-21-22
+Category FY 2023-24 FY 2022-23

-Received during the year Pending resolution at end of year Remarks Received during the year Pending resolution at end of year Remarks
+Received during the year Pending resolution at end of year Received during the year Pending resolution at end of year Remarks

 Data privacy

 Advertising

-Cyber-security There have e been no consumer There have been no consume
+Cyber-security There hav e been no consumer There hav e been no consumer

-Delivery of essential services complaints received in respect of these practices.
+Delivery of essential services complaints received in r respect of complaints received in I respect of

-Restrictive Trade Practices
+Restrictive Trade Practices these pract ices. these pract ices.

 Unfair Trade Practices

 Other